 Tophet's Card: You're not flipping out.

 - What Happened to the Mouse?: In Oh God!, Jerry is given a series of tests for God to perform.
-God notes they are in Aramaic and the tests play no further part in the movie.
+God notes they are in Aramaic, fills them out for Jerry and Jerry returns them to his accusers.
+After this they play no further part in the movie.
 In the original book, God revealed his presence by solving all the tests, not personally appearing.